nimiq/core-rs-albatross/web-client/README.md

 Once installed, the client can be built using:

 ```
-wasm-pack build --target web
+WASM_BINDGEN_WEAKREF=1 wasm-pack build --target web
 ```

 The above command will compile the Rust code to WebAssembly and generate the corresponding JS bindings required to run the client in a web browser.

-After the client has been built, the root directory of this crate can be served with a web server (e.g. `python3 -m http.server`) and then the `index.html` file can be loaded from the server.
+After the client has been built, the root directory of this crate can be served with a web server (e.g. `python3 -m http.server`) and then the `index.html` file can be loaded from e.g. http://localhost:8000.